L-oris/pkg-config-vscode/README.md

 The program is going to create a new configuration file at `.vscode/c_cpp_properties.json` with enough settings to make IntelliSense happy.
 Ready to go!

+## Acknowledgments

+Kudos to this [tutorial](https://github.com/rbtylee/tutorial-jsonc), which helped me out a lot with the [json-c](https://github.com/json-c/json-c) library.

 ## Limitations

-I've been developing on macOS, so I cannot guarantee it works as expected on your favorite Linux distro.
+I've been developing on macOS, so I cannot guarantee `pkg-config-vscode` works as expected on your favorite Linux distro.